-This annex provides an overview of the ICLL requirements for domestic commercial vessels, including the specifications, modifications and additional requirements contained in Chapter 3.
+Table B1 provides an overview of the ICLL requirements for domestic commercial vessels subject to the ICLL under Chapter 3 of this Section, including the specifications, modifications and additional requirements contained in Chapter 3.
+NOTE For vessels subject to Chapter 5, the modifications and requirements contained in Chapter 5 also apply.

-Note For vessels subject to Chapter 5, the modifications and requirements contained in Chapter 5 also apply.
+Table B1Overview of ICLL and NSCV C2 requirements for domestic commercial vessels

-Table 14 Overview of ICLL and NSCV C2 requirements for domestic commercial vessels commerciai ves ICLL Annex I Chapter & Regulation number Regulation title Requirements for domestic commercial vessels 1/1 Strength and intact stability of ships Vessels built and maintained in accordance with the rules of a Recognised Organisation or the NSCV are deemed to comply with the requirements for structural strength and stability.
-1/2 Application As mentioned in Regulation 2 of the ICLL and clause 3.1 of NSCV Section C2.
-1/2-1 Authorization of recognised organizations Authorised organisations include an organisation or person authorised by the National Regulator to carry out load line surveys on domestic commercial vessels.
+ICLL Annex I Chapter & Regulation number Regulation title Requirements for domestic commercial vessels I/1 Strength and intact stability of ships Vessels built and maintained in accordance with the rules of a Recognised Organisation or the NSCV are deemed to comply with the requirements for structural strength and stability.
+I/2 Application As mentioned in Regulation 2 of the ICLL and clause 3.1 of NSCV Section C2. l/2-1 Authorization of recognised organizations Authorised organisations include an organisation or person authorised by the National Regulator to carry out load line surveys on domestic commercial vessels.
 1/3 Definitions of terms used in the annexes The definitions contained in the ICLL apply.
-Where a term used in the ICLL is not defined in the ICLL, the definitions at clause 1.4 of NSCV Section C2 apply.
+Where a term used in the ICLL is not defined in the ICLL, the definitions at clause 1.5 of NSCV Section C2 apply.
 1/4 Deck line As set out in ICLL Regulation 4.
-See Annex A of this NSCV Section C2 for a summary of the deck line requirements of the ICLL.
+See ANNEX A of this NSCV Section C2 for a summary of the deck line requirements of the ICLL.
 1/5 Load line mark As set out in ICLL Regulation 5.
-See Annex A of this NSCV Section C2 for a summary of the load line mark requirements of the ICLL.
+See ANNEX A of this NSCV Section C2 for a summary of the load line mark requirements of the ICLL.
 1/6 Lines to be used with the Load line mark As set out in ICLL Regulation 6.
-See Annex A (Figure 10) of this NSCV Section C2 for a summary of the load line mark requirements of the ICLL.
+See ANNEX A of this NSCV Section C2 for a summary of the load line mark requirements of the ICLL.
 1/7 Mark of assigning authority As set out in ICLL Regulation 7.
-See Annex A (Figure 10) of this NSCV Section C2 for a summary of the marking requirements of the ICLL.
-In Annex A, the mark of the registration authority is the mark of the assigning authority and could include a Recognised Organisation.
+See ANNEX A of this NSCV Section C2 for a summary of the marking requirements of the ICLL.
+In ANNEX A, the mark of the registration authority is the mark of the assigning authority and could include a Recognised Organisation.